13 Playing Dumb Manipulation Tricks: Signs You’re Being Played

 How to Protect Yourself from Playing Dumb Manipulation

 The first step is accepting that playing dumb is a form of manipulation.
-But figuring out how to respond will keep your time, energy, and peace of mind safe.
-You don’t have to fight, insult, or fix the other person. rather, You need clear skills to help you stay calm, focused, and in charge.
+However, figuring out how to respond will help preserve your time, energy, and peace of mind.
+You don’t have to fight, insult, or fix the other person.
+Rather, you need clear skills to help you stay calm, focused, and in charge.

 Here are some ways to protect yourself: